aryarkusuma/json-storage-jwt/README.md

 - This test project is using https://json.projectxi.my.id API that ive made with netlify and upstash, these APIs are online.
 - the mongodb database are online, as you could see by what inside the code, it uses my mongodb atlas client uri, so its easier to deploy for testing.
+- im trying to reorgenizied the folder structure of the codebase, but i dont think i will have the time for the last minute of the task.
+-
 ## Tools
 - Node js - 16
 - Linux - Ubuntu